gautam6023/Clone-of-Sephora.com/README.md

 ## Features

-- Login and Signin page
+- Login and Signin
+- Product slider for different categorise
-- Carouse for product pictures
+- Product page for different categorise
 - Detailed product preview page
-- Filters for coustom price
 - Sort functions for Higher to Lower price,Lower to Higher price and Search bar for finding the product by it's name.
-- Manual slider for product card.
+- Wishlist.
-- Add to cart opt for buying products.
+- Add to cart option for buying products and wishlist option to add product to wishlist.

 ## Demo

-[Click here](https://drive.google.com/file/d/1-kuWbPpRxf_hCHESnUfWqlrbqgwa-XOp/view?usp=sharing) to watch our project preview in a video format.
+[Click here](https://drive.google.com/file/d/1GBhy4iQslNoZDKAfl5hGiMu9tf2Eb4A6/view?usp=sharing) to watch our project preview in a video format.

 ## Screenshots